 SOC 25-1194.00, CIP 12.0401 (offered at both campuses).
 Students can expect to complete this program between 1-2 months depending on the schedule the student chooses.
-Upon completion of program an IIC diploma/affidavit of hours will be issued.
+Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.